 - (a) Instructor.
 This title denotes a probationary appointment. - (b) Technical Instructor.
 This title denotes a probationary appointment and is only used at U. T. Brownsville. - (c) Lecturer.
-This title may be used for individuals who will serve as Teachers and whose teaching experience and qualifications are comparable to those of faculty members in untenured, tenure-track positions.
+This title may be used for individuals who will serve as Teachers and whose experience and qualifications are comparable to those of faculty members in untenured, tenure-track positions.
 Upon approval by the president, an institution may identify up to three divisions within this rank to be designated Lecturer I, Lecturer II, and Lecturer III. - (d) Senior Lecturer.
-This title may be used for Teachers who will augment and complement regular teaching faculty and whose teaching experience and qualifications are comparable to those in tenure positions. - (e) Distinguished Senior Lecturer.
-This title may be used for Teachers who will augment and complement regular teaching faculty and who teaching experience and qualifications demonstrate extraordinary service and performance. - (f) Assistant Instructor or Teaching Associate.
-These titles may be used interchangeably for:

-(1) certain graduate students teaching on a part-time or full-time basis who are in the last phase of their doctoral programs and who are unconditionally enrolled in graduate study, or
+This title may be used for Teachers who will augment and complement regular teaching faculty and whose experience and qualifications are comparable to those in tenure positions. - (e) Assistant Instructor or Teaching Associate.
+These titles may be used interchangeably for: - (1) certain graduate students teaching on a part-time or full-time basis who are in the last phase of their doctoral programs and who are unconditionally enrolled in graduate study, or - (2) persons who, because of the nature of their duties, such as in a laboratory or hospital, do not qualify for one of the usual academic titles and do not hold the academic training or professional distinction usually required for attaining tenured positions.

-- (2) persons who, because of the nature of their duties, such as in a laboratory or hospital, do not qualify for one of the usual academic titles and do not hold the academic training or professional distinction usually required for attaining tenured positions. - (g) Teaching Assistant.
-This title usually applies to graduate students who assist faculty and who are employed on a part-time basis. - (h) Faculty Associate.
-This title may be applied to a person assigned to a research or non-teaching center, institute, or other unit or interdisciplinary program of an institution. - (i) Specialist.
+- (f) Teaching Assistant.
+This title usually applies to graduate students who assist faculty and who are employed on a part-time basis. - (g) Faculty Associate.
+This title may be applied to a person assigned to a research or non-teaching center, institute, or other unit or interdisciplinary program of an institution. - (h) Specialist.
 This title may be used for professional individuals who will serve as practitioners in specific areas of instruction, training, or supervision.
-In accordance with institutional policy, the title may carry appropriate descriptive prefixes so as to indicate the specific areas of proficiency, such as Practice Teaching Specialist, Physical Activity Specialist, or Social Work Field Training Specialist. - (j) Patient Care or Research.
+In accordance with institutional policy, the title may carry appropriate descriptive prefixes so as to indicate the specific areas of proficiency, such as Practice Teaching Specialist, Physical Activity Specialist, or Social Work Field Training Specialist. - (i) Patient Care or Research.
 Persons appointed to fulltime positions for the primary purpose of patient care and other service activities or to full-time or part-time positions for the primary purpose of research activities shall be given one of the following titles, even though the individuals may be assigned teaching responsibilities: